notAperson535/OneClick-macOS-Simple-KVM/docs/manualmethod.md

 ```
 > Note: If you're running on a headless system (such as on Cloud providers), you will need `-nographic` and `-vnc :0 -k en-us` to the end of basic.sh for VNC support.

 Then run `basic.sh` to start the machine and install macOS.
-Remember to partition in Disk Utility first! (macOS extended journaled) Once macOS is succesfully installed, you can instead run `./basic-no-installer.sh` to boot up the VM without the macOS Installer attached.
+Remember to partition in Disk Utility first! (macOS extended journaled) Once macOS is succesfully installed, you can select the macOS partition with ctrl+enter to set it as the default boot and automatically boot up the VM without the macOS Installer attached.
 This will prevent OpenCore from default booting the installer.

 If the mouse is not aligned properly, edit the basic.sh file and change `-usb -device usb-kbd -device usb-mouse \` to `-usb -device usb-kbd -device usb-tablet \`